zeppe-lin/dockerfile/README.md

 OVERVIEW
 ========

-This directory contains a Dockerfile to build the Zeppe-Lin Docker image.
+This repository contains a Dockerfile to build the Zeppe-Lin Docker image.